GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

 those required for other tools.

 See the [OpenCensus](https://opencensus.io/) website to get started with other backend languages.
-For other frontend languages, such as Java on Android or Objective C on iOS, you need to use the OpenTelemetry service, as described above.
+For other frontend languages, such as Java on Android or Objective-C on iOS, you need to use the OpenTelemetry service, as described above.

 If you prefer not to use client libraries to generate traces, you can generate them from your own code by sending HTTP headers following the [W3C Trace Context](https://www.w3.org/TR/trace-context-1/) format.
 This may be preferable on mobile